Rosuvastatin on the NHS: Prescribing, Monitoring and What to Expect

 Statin intensity:

-• High-intensity: atorvastatin 20 to 80 mg, rosuvastatin 10 to 40 mg
+- High-intensity: atorvastatin 20 to 80 mg, rosuvastatin 10 to 40 mg.

-• Medium-intensity: simvastatin 20 to 40 mg, pravastatin 40 mg
+- Medium-intensity: simvastatin 20 to 40 mg, pravastatin 40 mg.

-• Rosuvastatin 5 mg is considered medium-intensity
+- Rosuvastatin 5 mg is a medium-intensity statin.

 Lifestyle alongside medication: